 In order to make the seven segment display, we bought some coloured plastic segments to cover over the LED modules.
 I found a trentplastics on ebay about bought 105 custom cut Amber plastic strips (101mm x 20mm) for £37.20 including transport.
 Make sure you specify 110 when you order them, as i got exactly 105!

 In addition to the acrylic strips, our Friend Ian also made us some black plastic covers to hold the acrylic strips, and some short plastic bars to mount the LED modules on.

 Ian used his fancy laser cutter to make these for us, so we didn’t have to pay.
 Ian M bought 1.5 sheets of 1.6mm black plastic from 908ltd which is enough for 15 numbers and a little bit of spare. (£37 + £19 + Vat + Delivery) .

-However, you don’t have to have someone with a lazer cutter.
+If you don’t have to have someone with a lazer cutter or the patients to mark out and paint the digits then you could try something with timber?.
 We tried routing the ply to hold the acrylic bars, but were not accurate enough.
 Perhaps you could make up a surround for the acrylic inserts using some thin timber or board?
-Another club that is building a board has used a 3D printer!
+Another club that is building a board has used a 3D printer to create their digits.

 Other bits and bobs

 - 30 * connector blocks